so-groenen/particle_collision/README.md

 Another popular approach to solving multiple interacting particles is to use the so-callled "Event-driven" approach.
 Here, instead of checking for collisions at every frame, we pre-compute all the collision events (treated as a class containing the colliding pairs and predicted time of collision), put them in a priority queue (ordred by decreasing collision time) and move from collision to collision.
 * [Event Driven using Python PyGame](https://github.com/so-groenen/Event-Driven-particle-simulation-in-Pygame)

+## TODO:
+* Add video link, if OBS lets me do it without frame drops